Caring for outdoor cats: How to keep them safe and healthy

 5. Invest in an outdoor cat house

 If you have a cat who pops out for the day and then returns at night, setting up an outdoor cat house isn’t likely to be necessary.
-However, if you have a feline friend who prefers to spend the bulk of their time outside, a cat house will do a wonderful job of keeping them warm in the winter, providing shelter against the elements and protecting them from predators.
+However, if you have a feline friend who prefers to spend the bulk of their time outside, one of the best outdoor cat houses will do a wonderful job of keeping them warm in the winter, providing shelter against the elements and protecting them from predators.

 6. Check your cat over regularly